caraml-dev/helm-charts/charts/routes/README.md

 ```

 ### Installing the chart
-* For local installation of CaraML, this chart should be installed after installing the main Caraml chart.
+* For local installation of CaraML,
+  * this chart must be installed after installing the main Caraml chart, and
+  * installed in the SAME K8s Namespace as the main Caraml Chart
 * This is because we need the local istio ingress's load balancer IP address, to enable successful routing of requests
 * Routes will be exposed at `<component>.<INGRESS_IP>.nip.io`